Why am I sharing Tiana's beignets recipe from Princess and the Frog? Well, many years ago, we were sent a copy of Princess and the Frog to watch.

 Get into the spirit of New Orleans: Since beignets are hard to find unless you have a Cajun-style restaurant in your town, you may want to try making beignets at home – and Mardi Gras is just the time to do it.

-After enjoying your homemade beignets, put on some Louis Armstrong New Orleans style music and dance around with the kids to work off those calories!
+After enjoying your homemade beignets, put on some Louis Armstrong New Orleans style music.

 Looking for another delicious way to start your day?